-Divorce and bankruptcy are among the most stressful and emotionally fraught experiences anyone can endure, and dealing with both at the same time can seem overwhelming.
+Bankruptcy and divorce at the same time are among the most stressful and emotionally fraught experiences anyone can go through, and dealing with both at the same time can seem overwhelming.
 Often bankruptcy and divorce at the same time is something to consider.

 If you’re facing that prospect, it may be hard to take comfort in assurances about new beginnings (however true they are), but maybe it will help to know others have made it through the ordeal, and to learn some proven strategies for making the processes go as smoothly as possible.